 One of the things this city owns is a great view.
 Whether you’re showing visiting guests the finest in town, or looking for a spot to sit and watch the world go by, these rooftop and terrace bars are here to get the job done.
-Hong Kong’s extravagant favourites, like CÉ LA VI and Red Sugar, are joined by more casual alfresco dining options, like Portico and Beef & Liberty’s rooftop garden.
-So, whatever location, ambience or tipple you’re after, there really is something for everyone.
-Now all that’s left to do is settle on a barstool and overlook our million-dollar harbour view.
+Whatever you’re after (location, ambience or quality tipples), there really is something for everyone, and we’ve rounded up the very best.
+Now all that’s left to do is settle on a barstool and overlook the million-dollar harbour view.
 We’ll cheers to that!

 CÉ LA VI, 25/F California Tower, 36, 30 D’Aguilar Street, Central, Hong Kong, hk.celavi.com